Animal Biotechnology

 Course Objectives

-The objective of this course is to introduce students to cutting-edge biotechnologies and their application in a real world setting to improve human and animal health, research, and production.
-In this course, students will analyze and discuss the primary literature on a variety of biotechnologies including cell therapies, tissue engineering, biomaterials, large animal models, and their application and implications on society.
-This class covers basic cellular and molecular biology techniques and principles in genetics, cell biology and related fields in physiologically normal and diseased states.
-The course also focuses on critical thinking and problem solving to prepare students for careers in modern biotech.
+The objective of this course is to introduce students to cutting-edge biotechnologies that can be used for human and animal health and research.
+In this course students will analyze and discuss the primary literature on stem cells, biomaterials, large animal models for disease, and development of therapies and treatments.
+This class will cover basic cellular and molecular biology techniques and their applications in a real-world research setting.
+The topics will be broad in scope and cover cell biology, genetics, and similar themes.
+The course also focuses on critical thinking and problem solving to prepare students for careers in modern biotech..

 Topical Outline